 6. Add supplements if necessary

 The best dog food for dogs with diarrhea may not be the only change you need to make to their diet.

-Just as with humans, probiotics are very important after diarrhea.
-During the diarrhea, the organism loses a lot of the bacteria that help with digestion, so probiotics should be administered to help cultivate a new population of bacteria in your dog’s bowels.
+During diarrhea, the organism loses many of the bacteria that help with digestion, so probiotics should be administered to cultivate a new population of bacteria in your dog’s bowels.

 Keep in mind that the natural digestive bacteria in dogs is very different from that in humans.

-Other than probiotics, don’t give your dog any human medication, although that should go without saying in general, not only after diarrhea.
+Don’t give your dog any human medication, although that should go without saying generally, not only after diarrhea.